Sonukr/react-gitbook/lectures/01-react/07_props.md

 ### Hello World exercise - You do!
 #### Code along: Adding props to our component

-Let's use `props` to make our Hello World app more flexible.
+Let's use "props" to make our Hello World app more flexible.

 ##### First, a single prop